The P$^3$ Dataset: Pixels, Points and Polygons for Multimodal Building Vectorization: Related work

-Datasets for building detection can be grouped into three categories, with either the exploitation of 2D data modality, 3D data modality or a combination of the two. \tabref{tab:datasets} lists the existing datasets for each of these three categories and provides data and annotation specifications for each of them. \paragraph{2D} datasets that exploit the image modality constitute the dominant categories.
-Inria \cite{inria_dataset}, CrowdAI \cite{mohanty2020deep}, WHU \cite{whu_dataset} and Shanghai \cite{devglobal2022shanghai} are the most popular datasets used in the literature.
+Datasets for building detection can be grouped into three categories, with either the exploitation of 2D data modality, 3D data modality or a combination of the two. \tableref{tab:datasets} lists the existing datasets for each of these three categories and provides data and annotation specifications for each of them. \paragraph{2D} datasets that exploit the image modality constitute the dominant categories.
+Inria \citep{inria_dataset}, CrowdAI \citep{mohanty2020deep}, WHU \citep{whu_dataset} and Shanghai \citep{devglobal2022shanghai} are the most popular datasets used in the literature.
 Data are typically satellite or aerial images acquired at near-nadir with a \ac{gsd} between 5 and 80~cm.
-The Inria dataset \cite{inria_dataset} offers good urban diversity with a total area of 810km² covering different urban landscapes and countries, but requires a lossy conversion of the annotated pixel masks to polygons.
-Only the Microsoft \cite{Microsoft_dataset} and Google \cite{Open_buildings} datasets exhibit higher diversity by covering millions of square kilometers.
+The Inria dataset \citep{inria_dataset} offers good urban diversity with a total area of 810km² covering different urban landscapes and countries, but requires a lossy conversion of the annotated pixel masks to polygons.
+Only the Microsoft \citep{Microsoft_dataset} and Google \citep{Open_buildings} datasets exhibit higher diversity by covering millions of square kilometers.
 However, these two datasets provide building polygons with a low precision and without the original images.
-Other datasets such as WBD \cite{VWB2020}, RoofSat \cite{lineFit_eccv2024} and RoofVect \cite{roofvect_geoinfo} provide a more complete 2D roof wireframe description in the form of planar graphs.
+Other datasets such as WBD \citep{VWB2020}, RoofSat \citep{lineFit_eccv2024} and RoofVect \citep{roofvect_geoinfo} provide a more complete 2D roof wireframe description in the form of planar graphs.
 These datasets are however small and poorly diversified.
-Note that several datasets on this list have been artificially enriched by data augmentation, such as CrowdAI \cite{mohanty2020deep}, RoofSat\cite{lineFit_eccv2024} or RoofVect \cite{roofvect_geoinfo}.
-In the case of the former, this enrichment strategy has been shown to cause biases in the results \cite{adimoolam2023efficientdeduplicationleakagedetection}.
-Note also that some datasets such as OpenCities \cite{gfdrr2020opencities} and SpaceNet2 \cite{spacenet} suffer from low-quality human annotations typically due to either the low resolution of the original data source or a lack of harmonization in between annotators. \paragraph{3D.} Building3D \cite{building3D_ICCV23}, City3D\cite{HuangCity3d_2022} and RoofN3D \cite{RoofN3D}, which exploit 3D data, mostly target the 3D building reconstruction problem from LiDAR point clouds.
-Each point cloud represents a single building and not an urban scene or a part of it.
-Unfortunately, annotated 3D models that are created by automatic methods or human operators present strong geometric inconsistencies that prevent these datasets from being used effectively for the building footprint extraction task.
+Note that several datasets on this list have been artificially enriched by data augmentation, such as CrowdAI \citep{mohanty2020deep}, RoofSat\citep{lineFit_eccv2024} or RoofVect \citep{roofvect_geoinfo}.
+In the case of the former, this enrichment strategy has been shown to cause biases in the results \citep{adimoolam2023efficientdeduplicationleakagedetection}.
+Note also that some datasets such as OpenCities \citep{gfdrr2020opencities} and SpaceNet2 \citep{spacenet} suffer from low-quality human annotations typically due to either the low resolution of the original data source or a lack of harmonization in between annotators. {Recent work Map2ImLas \citep{Map2ImLas2026} presents a multimodal dataset that aligns orthoimages, DSMs and 3D point clouds.
+It provides consistent 2D and 3D labels for 20 semantic classes while covering around 217~km² of the Netherlands. }